NVIDIA/OptiX_Apps/README.md

 * SPACE  = Toggle GUI display on/off

 Additionally in all non-*intro* examples:
-* S = Saves the current system description settings into a new file (e.g. to save camera positions)
+* S = If the example uses a system description file, this saves the current system description settings into a new file (e.g. to save camera positions)
 * P = Saves the current tone mapped output buffer to a new PNG file.
 (Destination folder must exist!
 Check the `prefixScreenshot` option inside the *system* text files.)
 * H = Saves the current linear output buffer to a new HDR file.